MicrosoftDocs/dynamics365-guidance/guidance/techtalks/finance-bpa-overview.md

 ﻿---
 title: Business performance analytics with Dynamics 365 Finance
-description: Summary of TechTalk video that talks provides a comprehensive overview of the business performance analytics (BPA) capabilities in Dynamics 365 Finance. ms.date: 09/17/2024 ms.topic: conceptual
+description: Summary of TechTalk video that provides a comprehensive overview of the business performance analytics (BPA) capabilities in Dynamics 365 Finance. ms.date: 09/17/2024 ms.topic: conceptual
 author: edupont04